aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

     1. If key is revoked/invalidated, application should recreate ProducerConfiguration and Producer without the revoked key to prevent any producer from using it and recreate the producer.
     1. If consumer does not find the key corresponding to the one mentioned in the message, it would invoke the callback to construct the private key.
 If it fails to get a valid key, decryption fails with exception.
 Consumer will attempt to do this for every message received.
 1. If a key is refreshed
     1. Though it’s not recommended to modify an existing key, if a key needs to be refreshed, application should delete old producer object and create a new one.
-As long as the new value is returned when getKey() is called, producer will use the refreshed key to encrypt the message.
+As long as the new value is returned when getPublicKey() is called, producer will use the refreshed key to encrypt the message.
     1. If consumer is already connected and processing messages, it does not refresh the key until it notices the session key change.
-Upon receiving updated session key,  consumer will call getKey() to refresh the key.
+Upon receiving updated session key,  consumer will call getPrivateKey() to refresh the key.
 If decryption fails even with the refreshed key, receive() will fail with CryptoException.
     1. If a new consumer is connected and only has access to the refreshed key, however incoming messages contains messages encrypted with old session as well as new session key, consumer won’t be able to decrypt older messages.
 Clients can set consumer configuration to control the behavior at this point.

 ## Supported Cipher suites: